-Kingsburg - Reedley College Transit: During FY 2021/2022 normal transit service resumed.
-Previously, Reedley College did not have students on campus due to the COVID-19 pandemic.
-FCRTA ceased operating this route in the Spring of 2020 until Reedley College resumed a normal class schedule.
-This service began on January 11, 2016, to provide Inter-City services between Kingsburg and Reedley.
-This service, provided by a separate single vehicle, is available from 7 a.m. to 4:35 p.m.
-Monday through Friday on a fixed route basis.
-In July 2019 new 40-foot Proterra Electric buses began service on this route.
+Kingsburg - Reedley College Transit: Began service on January 11, 2016, to provide Inter-City services between Kingsburg and Reedley.
+This service, provided by a separate single vehicle, is available from 7:00 am to 4:35 pm Monday through Friday on a fixed route basis.
+In July 2019 new 40ft Proterra Electric buses began service on this route.
+Due to Reedley College not having students on campus due to the COVID-19 pandemic, FCRTA ceased operating this route in the spring of 2020 until Reedley College resumed a normal class schedule during FY 21-22.